PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 Because task runners are specified on flows, you can assign different task runners to tasks by using [subflows](/concepts/flows/#composing-flows) to organize those tasks.

-This example uses the same tasks as the previous examples, but on the parent flow `greetings()` you use the default `ConcurrentTaskRunner`.
+This example uses the same tasks as the previous examples, but on the parent flow, `greetings()`, you use the default `ConcurrentTaskRunner`.
 Then you call a `ray_greetings()` subflow that uses the `RayTaskRunner` to execute the same tasks in a Ray instance.

 ```python
 from prefect import flow, task